symphonists/system_date_fields/README.md

 # System Dates

-- Version: 1.0
-- Author: Symphonists Community
-- Build Date: 18th December 2012
-- Requirements: Symphony 2.3.1+

-Exposes the internal creation and modification dates of an entry (read-only) in the format of a normal date field.
+> Exposes the internal creation and modification dates of an entry (read-only) in the format of a normal date field.

 NOTE: This field is not complete.
 The only thing it currently does is added the system dates to the publish table for the section.

-TODO: Add Grouping for Datasources.
+TODO: Add Grouping for Data Sources.

 ## INSTALLATION